Type Variance

 a contravariant way.
 This means that it only appears in positions through which

 we write data to the structure.
-We use the sigil - to describe this kind of type
+We use the in keyword to annotate such a type

 An object of type ContravariantOf<City> can be used whenever an object of type